Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 `function finalizeAuction(bytes32 _hash);`

-After the registration date has passed, this function can be called to finalize the auction, which then calls the ENS function `setSubnodeOwner()` updating the ENS record to set the winning bidder as owner of the node.
+After the registration date has passed, this function can be called to finalize the auction, which then calls the PNS function `setSubnodeOwner()` updating the PNS record to set the winning bidder as owner of the node.

 `function transfer(bytes32 _hash, address newOwner);`

-* Update the owner of the ENS node corresponding to the submitted hash to a new owner.
+* Update the owner of the PNS node corresponding to the submitted hash to a new owner.
 This function must be callable only by the current owner.

 `function releaseDeed(bytes32 _hash);`